 Building on proud traditions

 LYFA was founded in 1903 and initially named Kjøbenhavns Lampe- og Lysekronefabrik (Copenhagen Lamp and Chandelier Factory) with KLLF as the abbreviated version.
-At the beginning of the 1930s, the company changed its name to LYFA.
+At the beginning of the 1930s, the name was changed to LYFA.
 Taking the LY from 'Lysekrone' and the FA from '-fabrik' as a homage to the origin of the business and how it all began.
-Since 1903, one of the founding principles of LYFA has been to create lighting designs for all occasions and to be the light in the daily life (‘Lyspunkter i tilværelsen’).
-During the life span of LYFA, the entire corporation has revolved around the concept of designing the good light in all its facets and shapes.
-Today, we have termed it 'Lightscapes' but the purpose and fundamental concepts remain the same.
-LYFA crafts and explores lighting designs that build on decades of proud traditions within Danish design.